Product

 • CTA button in push notifications is hardly noticeable and disappears quickly.

-• If the navigation menu was smaller, a form with a donation button could fit in the hero section.
+• If the navigation menu were smaller, a form with a donation button could fit in the hero section.

 6. Save the Children